Capital Improvements and Funding

 A 2015 Amtrak feasibility study estimated 155,000 additional annual trips on the TCMC.
 Updated ridership estimates show a combined 247,000 annual trips with 124,000 on the TCMC and 123,000 on the current Empire Builder.
 Service could begin in 2023 if capital funds are finalized and construction is completed.

 Amtrak would be the likely service operator, possibly using refurbished train equipment.
-A recently completed service development plan estimates operational costs of $7.4 million annually, to be split between the states of Minnesota and Wisconsin.

 In May 2020, the Federal Railroad Administration awarded a grant of $12.569 million for operating the TCMC Second Train to be used in the first four years of service.